telerik/reporting-docs/knowledge-base/attempting-to-get-range-that-intersects-with-an-already-merged-range.md

    at System.Web.HttpApplication.ExecuteStep(IExecutionStep step, Boolean& completedSynchronously)
 ```

-## Cause\Possible Cause(s)
+## Cause

-Usually, this error could happen as a result of incorrect report layout which might be caused by overlapping or growing items.
-As described in the [Design Considerations for Excel Rendering](../designing-reports-considerations-excel) help article, overlapped items are not allowed in Excel and may lead to unexpected results.
+Usually, this error occurs as a result of incorrect report layout which might be caused by overlapping or growing items.
+As described in the [Design Considerations for Excel Rendering]({% slug telerikreporting/designing-reports/rendering-and-paging/design-considerations-for-report-rendering/excel-rendering-design-considerations %}) article, overlapped items are not allowed in Excel and may lead to unexpected results.

 ## Solution

-Double-check for any overlapping items in the Design view of the report and please make sure that there are none.
-They could be found in the report surface with warning signs (yellow triangle with an exclamation mark).
+To solve this issue, double-check for any overlapping items in the **Design** view of the report and make sure none of the items overlap.
+Overlapping items are located in the report surface and are marked with yellow triangle with an exclamation mark as a warning sign.